jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 The company that followed this model to its fullest was Microsoft, who we can credit for creating the model of proprietary software, in the sense that their source code was not available for the programs that you purchased from them.

-The tipping point one would argue was when one Ricahrd Stallman, a programmer employed at the MIT Artificial Intelligence Lab was stymied by a network printer of all things.
+The tipping point one would argue was when one Richard Stallman, a programmer employed at the MIT Artificial Intelligence Lab was stymied by a network printer of all things.
 Previously the labs printer had been networked and located on upper floors of their lab--requiring a far walk to get to the printer.
 There was no feedback mechanisms about printer status like we have now on our PCs.
 Stallman had modified the source code software of the printer to add this feature--but the next software revision of the printer locked him out from adding this feature as well as the printer company had no way/desire to accept his freely given code to improve/upgrade the model's features.
 This struck him as perplexing as he had wanted to genuinely help and improve things but could not.

 These events, combined with AT&T closing the access to Unix source code, in late 1983/early 1984, lead to his writing of the [GNU Manifesto](https://en.wikipedia.org/wiki/GNU_Manifesto "GNU Manifesto"), which contained two parts.
 The first part was his argument on how free software, according to the 4 freedoms defined above, would benefit nearly every user, consumer, and producer.
 The second part was mainly about rebutting objections to the idea of Free Software.
 To carry out this goal Richard Stallman and a few like-minded people set about to completely reverse engineer the entire UNIX operating system.
 They wrote GCC - a C compiler, Emacs - an editor, Bash - a command line shell, and by 1990 all the other necessary tools to create a completely free operating system.